pranjalsharma26/Security-surveillance-system/README.md

 4. Annotation are done using Labelme in which we use polygon annotation whose output is json file and is used in Mask-RCNN technique on which the object segmentation model is actually based on.

+NOTE - Further, you can extend this work if you wish to by combining this all parts!